-The TMC2660 scores with power density, integrated power MOSFETs, and a versatility that covers a wide spectrum of applications and motor sizes, all while keeping costs down.
+The TMC260 and the TMC261 score with power density, integrated power MOSFETs, and a versatility that covers a wide spectrum of applications and motor sizes, all while keeping costs down.
 Extensive support at the chips, board, and software levels enables rapid design cycles and fast time-to-market with competitive products.
 High energy efficiency from TRINAMIC's CoolStep technology delivers further cost savings in related systems such as power supplies and cooling.